Kale-Ko/Emotecraft-Wiki/pages/en/translating-wiki.md

 Adding a page is pretty much identical to translating a page except you just create a new file for whatever language you want.
 (Make sure this file follows close to the the same format as the others)

-### Editting a page
+### Editing a page

-Editting a page is also pretty simple, just edit whichever page you want to.
+Editing a page is also pretty simple, just edit whichever page you want to.

 ### Contributing your changes